13hannes11/focus_annotator/README.md

 ## Installation

-Currently the application can only be optained by compiling from source.
+You can either download the latest release [here](https://github.com/13hannes11/focus_annotator/releases) or compile from source.

 ## Compilation Instructions